Skip to main content

 AgentRole

-DetectAgentRule matching (Sigma + YARA), threat intelligence lookup, event correlation
+DetectAgentRule matching (ATR), threat intelligence lookup, event correlation

 AnalyzeAgentEvidence collection, weighted confidence scoring, AI reasoning via three-layer funnel